Water privatisation in Jakarta: Exit of Thames Water and freeze of water tariffs and charges (2006-2009)

 In January 2006 Jakarta Governor Sutiyoso and the City Council delayed a raise in water tariffs due to protests by city councillors.
 In the same year Suez Environnement reduced its share in the concession to 51 percent in a move that, according to the company, had been planned long before.
 The remaining shares were sold to PT Astratel Nusantara (30 percent), which is part of the Indonesian conglomerate Astra International, and Citigroup of the US (19 percent).
 Shortly afterwards Thames Water completely exited the Indonesian market by selling 95 percent of its share in TPJ to Acuatico, a consortium of Indonesia's ReCapital Advisors and Glendale Partners.
 While both mother companies of Acuatico had no operating experience in the water sector, Acuatico itself had provided water to commercial customers in Jakarta before.
 The new owners retained the management of TPJ, but the name of the TPJ was subsequently changed to PT Aetra Air Jakarta (Aetra).

 Governor Fauzi Bowo, who was elected as the successor of Governor Sutiyoso in 2007, froze the water tariffs, saying that the companies did not achieve their contractual targets.
-In 2008 performance targets were further reduced as part of the rate rebasing for the period 2008-2012.
+In 2008 performance targets were further reduced as part of the rate rebasing for the period 2008–2012.
 In 2009 water tariffs were also frozen.

 Renegotiations and exit of Suez (2011-2012)

 In 2011 the provincial parliament of Jakarta instructed PAM Jaya to begin negotiations with the two companies since it considered the contracts one-sided and disadvantageous to PAM Jaya.
 The negotiations reportedly stalled, and PAM Jaya director Maurits Napitupulu was removed in December 2011.
 The situation of Palyja was the subject of a letter from the CEO of GDF Suez, Gerald Mestrallet, to the Indonesian Coordinating Minister of Economic Affairs, and were discussed at a meeting between then French Prime Minister Francois Fillon and the President of Indonesia in July 2011.
 The high level of these discussions suggest that the provincial government of Jakarta as the formal contractual partner is not the only interlocutor of the private companies in the negotiations.
-Meanwhile, voices including the Amrta Institute for Water Literacy, the Jakarta Water Labor Union and many NGOs have called for the contracts to be terminated instead of engaging in negotiations, despite the threat of penalties for early termination estimated at 3.1 trillion Rupiahs (USD 347 million) to Palyja and 2.8 trillion Rupiahs (USD 313 million) to Aetra.
+Meanwhile, voices including the Amrta Institute for Water Literacy, the Jakarta Water Labor Union and many NGOs have called for the contracts to be terminated instead of engaging in negotiations, despite the threat of penalties for early termination estimated at 3.1 trillion Rupiahs (US$347 million) to Palyja and 2.8 trillion Rupiahs (US$313 million) to Aetra.

 In October 2012 Suez Environnement announced that it would sell its 51% share in Palyja to Manila Water, under the condition that the city council provided a letter of support.
 In June 2013 the city council and PAM Jaya, however, announced that they did not approve the sale, which was called off.
 The city instead announced its intention to buy the shares itself.